d2l-ai/d2l-en/STYLE_GUIDE.md

     * Be consistent in the structure of each section
         * Summary
         * Exercises
-        * Scan the QR Code to Access Discussions
+        * Scan the QR Code to access discussions
         * References (if any)
 * Quotes
     * Use double quotes